sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 All these features single or multiple, share the same image with only runtime differences.<br/>

 ## Manifests
-All the different docker  instances are created with ASIC specific runtime differences.
+All the different docker containers are created with ASIC specific runtime differences.
 For a sample, it differs in
 * docker name
 * path mounts